pnxenopoulos/awpy/crates/awpy-python/docs/datasets.md

 Chat messages, decoded from `SayText` / `SayText2` user messages. `channel` distinguishes all-chat from team chat (`Cstrike_Chat_All`, `Cstrike_Chat_T`, `Cstrike_Chat_CT`, ...).
 Note that server-side (GOTV) recordings may strip chat entirely — an empty frame with this schema is normal for some demos.
+You can confirm the source contains no chat payload by checking that `demo.events.counts` has no `SayText` / `SayText2` entry.

 ## `convars`